Creators

 The simplest and most effective method of converting low-voltage DC provided by a battery to high-voltage AC is the use of a curtain-voltage square wave inverter based on CD4047 IC.
 The CD4047 IC produces a steady square wave to power MOSFETs or power transistors, which supply a step-up transformer to give 220 V AC output.
 This type of inverter can be adjusted to different frequency ranges, 5060Hz, and thus can be adapted to other regional power requirements.
 It is best suited to power lights, fans, and other small devices, and it is used by electronics enthusiasts as it has a small number of parts, is easy to assemble, and can perform well.
 This guide will include the components, circuit diagram, working principle, assembly, testing, and some tips on troubleshooting so that you can create a strong inverter based on the CD4047.

-Simple and Reliable Design
+Simple DIY Design

 Components Required